nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the find student mechanism behaves at each step.

-Step 1: The user executes `find A0175678U` into VAX@NUS.
+Step 1: The user executes `find A0175678U` into Vax@NUS.

 Step 2: The input will be parsed to the `LogicManager execute` method which invokes `FindCommandParser` to perform validation on the input.
 > **NOTE:** If the matriculation number given by the user is in the wrong format, `FindCommandParser` will throw a `ParseException` to stop the execution and inform user about the error.